Landscapes of the Tetrahedron and Cube: An Exploration of Shortest Paths on Polyhedra: Landscapes of a Tetrahedron

 \begingroup

 \endgroup \end{enumerate}

 \end{theorem}

 \begin{proof} Suppose $\{n_1, n_2, n_3, n_4\}=\{1, 2, 3, 4\}$ such that in nets of our copy of $\mathcal P_4$ the faces $F_{n_2}$, $F_{n_3}$, and $F_{n_4}$ occur in the same counter-clockwise order around the face $F_{n_1}$ as the faces $F_2$, $F_3$, and $F_4$ occur around the face $F_1$.
 To discuss the trails which occur in the definition of a valid landscape it will be necessary to consider a pair of points $p_1$ and $p_2$ on the surface of $\mathcal P_4$.
-Due to the symmetries of $\mathcal P_4$, the fact that the faces of $\mathcal P_4$ are pairwise adjacent, and the presence of a formula for switching from one shared-face to another we can assume without loss of generality that the representations of the points $p_1$ and $p_2$ are such that $p_1=(F_{n_1}, F_{n_2}, x_1, y_1)$ and $p_2=(F_{n_2}, F_{n_1}, x_2, y_2)$.
 To construct the landscapes we will break the problem into cases determined by the number of vertices in the dual graphs of each landscape.
 Since $\mathcal P_4$ has only four faces, no dual graph of $\mathcal P_4$ contains a path of more than four vertices, and since the dual graph of a landscape must contain at least two vertices; landscapes of $\mathcal P_4$ must contain either two, three, or four faces.
-Once we have constructed each landscape $L_i$ we will then determine $p_2(L_i, F_{n_1},F_{n_2})$ so that we can use it to develop formulae for $\big{\vert}T_{L_i}(p_1,p_2)\big{\vert}$.
+Once we have constructed each landscape $L_i$ we will then determine $p_2(L_i, F_{n_1},F_{n_2})$ so that we can use it to develop formulae for $\abs{T_{L_i}(p_1,p_2)}$.
 Having developed a formula for each trail length, our final step will be to produce points witnessing the validity of each landscape.

 \begin{case} The dual graph of the landscape is a path of two vertices. \end{case}